“You can’t kill damnation, Mister. It don’t die like a man dies.” – Halloween 4

 The swerve ending is pretty disturbing, too.

-Overall, Halloween IV is a decent enough slasher.
+Overall, Halloween 4 is a decent enough slasher.
 It pales in comparison to Halloween II and doesn’t deserve to be mentioned in the same breath as the original, but I like it better than some of the truly horrible sequels which later arrived.
-I know that isn’t much of an endorsement – I’m ambivalent on Halloween IV.
+I know that isn’t much of an endorsement – I’m ambivalent on Halloween 4.
 But there are far worse horror movies from the 1980s which get far more respect.
 You also get an early look at Danielle Harris, who is probably my favorite modern day horror actress.